 Two things figure heavily on many people’s New Orleans’ itineraries – learning about the macabre history of plantations in near proximity to New Orleans and seeing the beautiful swampland that makes Louisiana’s geography so distinctive in the United States.

-Unless you have a car, which I don’t recommend for visiting New Orleans as car-related crimes are more common than in other U.S. cities, it’s easiest to do this on an organized day tour.
+Unless you have a car, it’s easiest to do this on an organized day tour.
 This top-rated tour combines a morning plantation visit to Oak Alley Plantation with a boat ride through the bayou in the late afternoon.

 On another note, the peaceful Louisiana bayou is a wonderful way to spend an afternoon, exploring the backwaters of the swampland outside of New Orleans and spotting some real-live crocodiles, if you’re lucky (or not, depending on how you feel about massive aquatic reptiles).